itsalectric/643_Project_2/README.md

 Run either one of the next two options of codes depending on whether you have completed the instrucitons from [AWS S3 Bucket Creation and Storage](#ec2-creation-configuration-and-connection), or are planning to load the data into the cluster from your original Ubuntu instance.

-	[//]: # (Ensures the AWS connection configuration is valid by checking the contents of the S3 bucket created above) aws s3 ls s3://[S3 Bucket Name]/
+	# Ensures the AWS connection configuration is valid by checking the contents of the S3 bucket created above
+	aws s3 ls s3://[S3 Bucket Name]/

-	[//]: # (Transferring both TrainingDataset.csv and ValidationData.csv from the Ubuntu instance to the cluster (make sure the datasets are loaded through WinSCP)) flintrock copy-file [cluster name] [.py file path] [path-to-remote-destination-of-jar] flintrock copy-file [cluster name] [path-to-local-jar] [path-to-remote-destination-of-jar]
+	# Transferring both TrainingDataset.csv and ValidationData.csv from the Ubuntu instance to the cluster (make sure the datasets are loaded through WinSCP
+	flintrock copy-file [cluster name] [.py file path] [path-to-remote-destination-of-jar] flintrock copy-file [cluster name] [path-to-local-jar] [path-to-remote-destination-of-jar]